-Street portraits live or die on candor — subject unaware, light natural, expression caught mid-thought.
-Generic “portrait of a person on the street” gives you a posed, smiling stock image.
+Street portraits live or die on candor: subject unaware, light natural, expression caught mid-thought.
+A generic “portrait of a person on the street” gives you a posed, smiling stock face.
 The 10 templates below specify subject context, available light, and reportage lens choices so the output reads like documentary work, not Instagram.

 What a high-quality prompt should contain